Counselling Twickenham, Whitton I work with:

 At the turn of the millennium I travelled to Brazil and found myself work as a senior coordinator of a language school.
 I also travelled around that vast country during my breaks and participated in the rituals and festivities of an old slave religion known as Candomblé.
 It was part of a spiritual revival among African Brazilians which included spirit possession, initiation ceremonies, spirit surgery and animal sacrifice.
 I was in my element.
 I now focus on my practice at Counselling In Twickenham, where I also offer clients nearby when looking for counsellors Hounslow areas.
 Counselling is offered to a wide diversity of clients from different social backgrounds, genders, ages and cultures.

-I offer individual counselling and psychotherapy in Hounslow areas.
-If you live in Hounslow or Isleworth please consider contacting me as a counsellor for your initial consultation.
+I offer individual counselling and psychotherapy in Twickenham areas.
+If you live in Twickenham, Whitton, Hounslow or Isleworth please consider contacting me as a counsellor for your initial consultation.